-In general, the new drive designs offer more performance at lower prices than the old Disk ]['s, with equal or better reliability.
-As purchases should always, reflect one's confidence in the dealer and his ability to support the product warrantees.
+In general, the new drive designs offer more performance at lower prices than the old Disk]['s, with equal or better reliability.
+As purchases should reflect confidence in the dealer and his ability to support the product warrantees.
 With few exceptions, however, that need be no great concern.
-Most new disk manufacturers are well known companies who are not about to jeopardize their reputations.
-7 pot in the hole in rear of the drive, install knob and you're almost ready.
-Boot up a drive speed program (locksmith) and adjust if every thing looks good, shut off power and put cover back on.
-I have this installed on my drive l because it seems to wonder a little and it sure is nice to just reach in the back and turn the knob.
-Takes l sec.
-Now, remember, this will void your warranty, so wait till warranty ends before doing it.
+Most new disk manufacturers are well known companies who are not jeopardize their reputations.